creative-area/eslint-config/README.md

 ## Environments

+### Browser

+Here are the configurations available for browsers:
+- `creative-area/browser/old` is compatible with any browser

 ### Node

-Here are the available configurations for node:
+Here are the configurations available for node:
 - `creative-area/node/0` is compatible with 0.10 and up
 - `creative-area/node/4` is compatible with 4.x.x and up
 - `creative-area/node/6` is compatible with 6.x.x and up